Improving Transformer Performance for French Clinical Notes Classification Using Mixture of Experts on a Limited Dataset: MATERIALS AND METHODS

-The critical difference in the mathematical equation of the Switch Transformer compared to the conventional Transformer is replacing the FFN with the MoE mechanism, shown in Fig. \ref{fig:trans_vs_switch} (right).
-In the conventional Transformer, the FFN consists of two linear layers with a ReLU activation function in between.
-The MoE mechanism, on the other hand, uses a set of expert networks to learn different aspects of the input data and then combines their outputs with a gating network.
+The critical difference in the mathematical equation of the MoE-Transformer compared to the conventional Transformer is replacing the FFN with the MoE mechanism, shown in Fig. \ref{fig:trans_vs_switch}.
+In the conventional Transformer (left), the FFN consists of two linear layers with a ReLU activation function in between.
+On the other hand, the MoE mechanism (right) uses a set of expert networks to learn different aspects of the input data and then combines their outputs with a gating network.
 It allows the model to dynamically choose between multiple sets of parameters (i.e., expert modules) based on the input.
 This contrasts the original Transformer model in Eq. \ref{eq: ffn}, which uses a fixed set of parameters for all inputs.
-Formally, the MoE mechanism in the Switch Transformer can be represented by the following equation:
+Formally, the MoE mechanism in the MoE-Transformer can be represented by the following equation:

-where $g_j(x_t)$ is a gating function that determines the importance of expert module j for input $x_t$, and $e_j(x_t)$ is the output of expert module j for input $x_t$.
-The switch mechanism is implemented by learning the parameters of the gating functions, which are used to select the expert modules dynamically.
+where $g_i(x_t)$ is a gating function that determines the importance of expert module i for input $x_t$, and $e_i(x_t)$ is the output of expert module i for input $x_t$.
+The top-$k$ gate values are selected for routing the token $x$.
+If $\mathcal{T}$ is the set of selected top-$k$ indices, then the output computation of the layer is the linearly weighted combination of each expert's computation on the token by the gate value.

+Next the MoE layer will take as an input a token representation \( x \) and then routes this to the best-determined top-\( k \) experts, selected from a set \(\{ E_i(x) \}_{i=1}^{N}\) of \( N \) experts.
+The router variable \( W_r \) produces logits \( h(x) = W_r \cdot x \) which are normalized via a softmax distribution over the available \( N \) experts at that layer.
+The gate-value for expert \( i \) is given by,

+The gating network mechanism is implemented by learning the parameters of the gating functions, which are used to select the expert modules dynamically.
 This allows the model to adapt to different input distributions and perform better on various tasks.
-Here is a summary of how the MoE mechanism works in the Switch Transformer:
+Here is a summary of how the MoE mechanism works in the MoE-Transformer:

 \begin{enumerate} \item The input is split into multiple subspaces, and each subspace is processed by a separate expert.
 Each expert is a separate neural network trained to specialize in a specific subset of the input space.